How to Make Your Crowdfunding Ask

 Share the Big Picture

-Next, expand on the bigger picture of your project, provide more of the backstory, and the vision for the project.
-Give details on what their funding will support in a bulleted list, so if the donor reads nothing else they see this:
+Next, expand on the bigger picture of your project, and provide more of the backstory, and the vision for the project.
+Give details on what their funding will support in a bulleted list, so if the donor reads nothing else, they see this:

 Funding from this campaign will do X, Y, Z:

-• Y - This could go into detail to say, "Install 240 sq feet of pour’n’play surface."
+- Y - This could go into detail, such as, "Install 240 sq feet of pour’n’play surface."

-Bring it home in one sentence about the impact of the project elements with one encapsulating sentence.
+Bring it home in one sentence the impact of the project elements with one encapsulating sentence.

 Explain How They Can Give